Chapter 1 – Fantasy in Reality

-As a hero Momokawa had an allowance and saved about 23,000 Newgold.
-Since she is using her life expenses in our joint project, she’s adamant about being in charge.
+Since Momokawa is using her life expenses in our joint project, she’s adamant about being in charge.
 I submitted myself to it.
-As long she thinks she is at charge, I can do the actual work.
+As long she thinks she is in charge, I can do the actual work.

-Momokawa have three things I need for the pilgrimage: Money, restoration magic and, after some training, the means to protect me.
+Momokawa has three things I need for the pilgrimage: Money, restoration magic and, after some training, the means to protect me.

 I can’t recover HP, SP or MP anymore, but I still can be healed.

-Consumable items like potions seem to work, too.
-But I don’t have enough left for my usual tactics and without any skills, soloing everything is out of the question.
+Consumable items like potions work, too, but I don’t have enough left for my usual tactics and without any skills, soloing everything is out of the question.

 After visiting the church and ‘donating’ the money, both of us were infused with divine power.

-The priests know Momokawa, since she’s helping out there from time to time to earn some extra.
-Actually, her abilities are quite high-ranked, but the level determines the base strength.
+The priests know Momokawa because of her part-time work.
+Actually, her [Abilities] are relatively high-ranked, but sadly the level determines the base strength.
 So she has practice without much power behind.